Important PPP update for 2021

 The following items can cause you to have your loan forgiveness amount reduced:

-- Decreasing your full-time employee headcount after February 15, 2020
+- Decreasing your full-time employee headcount after February 15, 2020 (see below for important conditions/exceptions to this rule for 2021)

 - Decreasing employee salaries and wages by more than 25% if they made under $100,000 in 2019